PinkSquacht/WatchBuddy/README.md

 WatchBuddy
-Welcome to WatchBuddy!
-This application helps you decide what to watch by providing personalized recommendations based on your selected genres, moods, and streaming services.
+WatchBuddy is an application that helps you decide what to watch by providing personalized recommendations based on your selected genres, moods, and streaming services.

 Table of Contents
 Tech Stack